[Amended 11-24-2025]

 This chapter will allow new concepts and innovative approaches to housing and environmental design so that the Town's natural, scenic, cultural, marine and historic resources may be preserved, thus meeting the relevant objectives of the Comprehensive Plan, while limiting the costs and impacts of development on the community and mitigating the effects of climate change.
-Because Kittery's character is expressed diversely through its natural environment comprising fields, forests, rock outcrops, vernal pools, wetlands, salt marshes and shoreland interwoven with its built environment, including both compact neighborhoods and large-lot neighborhoods, conservation subdivisions in different zones may necessarily differ in how they achieve this balance between development and preservation.
+Because Kittery's identity is expressed diversely through its natural environment comprising fields, forests, rock outcrops, vernal pools, wetlands, wooded wetlands, salt marshes and shoreland interwoven with its built environment, including both compact neighborhoods and large-lot neighborhoods, conservation subdivisions in different zones may necessarily differ in how they achieve this balance between development and preservation.
 In all instances the objectives include:

 A.